Monolith Soft: 2010s

 Xenoblade Chronicles released in 2010 in Japan, and after multiple delays, also released worldwide to unexpected critical and commercial success.
 Also released that year was Super Robot Wars OG Saga: Endless Frontier Exceed, a sequel to the original game co-developed with Namco Bandai Games that expanded upon the mechanics of the original and featured further Xenosaga cameos.
 In 2011, Monolith Soft founded a new studio in Kyoto, closer to Nintendo's home base so the two companies could better interact with each other.
 Despite some initial reservations, the staff quickly settled into their new offices and the studio became a lauded place of work.
 Rather than original projects, the Kyoto branch acts as a supplementary studio, providing support for Monolith Soft and on Nintendo's in-house projects.
 The Kyoto branch has provided support for The Legend of Zelda: Skyward Sword (2011), Animal Crossing: New Leaf (2012), Pikmin 3 (2013), The Legend of Zelda: A Link Between Worlds (2013), Splatoon, (2015), Animal Crossing: Happy Home Designer (2015), Splatoon 2 (2017), and Animal Crossing: New Horizons (2020).

 The next game released from Monolith Soft, again in collaboration with Namco Bandai Games, was Project X Zone for the Nintendo 3DS.
 A successor to Namco × Capcom, the game received development support from and featured characters from franchises owned by Namco Bandai, Capcom and Sega.
 Following the release of Xenoblade Chronicles, Monolith Soft was also working on a follow-up titled Xenoblade Chronicles X for the Wii U. A spiritual successor to the first game, and the company's first high-definition video game title, Xenoblade Chronicles X shifted from a story-driven to an open world gameplay-driven structure.
 The incorporation of an extensive multiplayer element resulted in its release being delayed and the narrative being substantially altered.
 Monolith Soft also developed a sequel to Project X Zone, Project X Zone 2.
-In addition to changing the character roster selected from Sega, Capcom and Bandai Namco, the game introduced characters from the Nintendo franchise Fire Emblem in addition to characters from Xenoblade Chronicles.
+In addition to changing the character roster selected from Sega, Capcom and Bandai Namco, the game introduced characters from Nintendo's Fire Emblem Awakening in addition to characters from Xenoblade Chronicles.